josephwan21/WeeklyReflectionsFED/README.md

 # WeeklyReflectionsFED
-Weekly Reflections done on my Web Blog that get constantly updated each week
+Weekly Reflections done on my Web Blog that gets constantly updated each week